simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 **Vulnerabilities** are weaknesses or flaws in computer systems or software that can be exploited by cyber criminals. **Exploits** are tools or techniques used to take advantage of these vulnerabilities, often allowing attackers to gain unauthorized access to a system.
 These vulnerabilities and exploits can be found in a wide range of software, from operating systems to web browsers to mobile apps.
 It is important to keep all software up-to-date with the latest security patches and to be cautious when using public Wi-Fi or accessing sensitive information on unsecured networks.

-By understanding these key cybersecurity terms, individuals and businesses can better protect themselves against the ever-evolving landscape of cyber threats.
+By understanding these key cybersecurity terms, individuals and businesses can better protect themselves against the rapidly changing landscape of cyber threats.

 ### Types of Cyber Attacks